virtualsheng/trading-bot/README.md

 This bot implements a two-stage trading approach:

 **Stage 1 — Afternoon technical signal (3:50 PM ET)**
 Scans all symbols in `symbols.txt` using EMA crossovers, RSI, MACD, and SMA200 to generate a directional bias (BUY / SELL / HOLD) for the next session.
 Results are persisted to `cache/daily_bias.json`.
+A second final pass runs at 4:15 PM using official closing prices, overwriting the preliminary cache with accurate end-of-day data.

 **Stage 2 — Morning execution (9:45 AM ET onward)**
 Waits for price to break above or below the first 15 minutes of trading.
 Only executes breakouts that align with the prior-day bias, then routes the trade to the highest-leverage ETF available for that signal symbol.